When should I apply?

 How do I get an F-1 visa?
 What is an I-20?

-Once you are admitted, the Office of International Admissions will issue you an I-20 and send it to you along with your admission packet.
-The I-20 allows you to apply for an F-1 student visa in order to come study in the U.S. You must then contact an American Embassy or Consulate and follow their procedures to apply for a student visa.
+Once you are admitted and you have sent us the necessary financial documents, the Office of International Admissions will issue you an I-20 and send it to you along with your admission packet.
+The I-20 allows you to apply for an F-1 student visa in order to come study in the U.S. You must then contact an American Embassy or Consulate and schedule a visa appointment.

 I entered the United States on a tourist/B visa.
 Do I have to return home to apply for a student visa?
 Can't I change my status while I'm in the U.S.?

-It is nearly impossible to change from a tourist/B visa to a student/F visa while you're in the U.S. It would be best for you to return home and apply for an F-1 visa there.
+It is nearly impossible to change from a tourist to student visa while you're in the U.S. It would be best for you to return home and apply for a student visa there.